RF Circulators Includes:

 RF circulators and isolators are widely used in many microwave and other RF circuit design applications.
 Everything from radio communications equipment to radar, and many other applications.
 The fact that they transfer power from one port to another specific port only enables them to be used as duplexers allowing a transmitter and receiver to operate at the same time on nearby frequencies, as well as enabling RF power amplifiers to operate into loads that present a poor impedance match.

-In view of their specialised nature, RF circulators tend to be bought in as an electronic component, and as a result there are several different electronic component distributors that are able to supply a range of these products.
+In view of their specialised nature, RF circulators tend to be bought in as an electronic component, and as a result there are several different electronic component distributors that are able to supply a range of these products for almost every RF design.

 More Essential Radio Topics: